 USA & Canada

-American Airlines suspended their direct flights to Uruguay from March until November 4th.
+American Airlines suspended their direct flights to Uruguay.
+In May, Eastern Airlines announced they will begin non-stop flights from Miami.
 However, flights to Uruguay from the US are possible through connections in Argentina, Brazil, Chile and Panama.

-- Direct flights with American Airlines to and from Miami two times a week from November 4.
+- Direct flights with Eastern Airlines to and from Miami three times a week from June 25 2021.

 - Amaszonas and LATAM offer weekly flights to Sao Paulo (Brazil).
 For the moment, Sao Paulo has connecting flights to Atlanta, Houston, Miami, and Newark (Source: US government), and also to Toronto with Air Canada.

 - Fly with LATAM with a connection in Santiago (Chile).
 (Source: US government)